 Women in Trade Event

-Also, through 2021, we hosted our wildly successful ‘women in trade’ event, opened Showroom by Bowens (Bowens customers only), remade our Innovation Training Centre and launched an eCommerce site, which already features 40,000 product lines and personalised, online access for Bowens’ account customers.
+Also, through 2021, we hosted our wildly successful ‘women in trade’ event, opened Circa (formerly Showroom by Bowens) (Bowens customers only), remade our Innovation Training Centre and launched an eCommerce site, which already features 40,000 product lines and personalised, online access for Bowens’ account customers.

 What a finish!
 Why did I begin with a frown?
 We’ve been doing a lot in preparation for tomorrow and I know our supply situation is improving.
 Enough of my Covid-blues, it’s time for me to fire-up and get excited.
 Work is good, Covid restrictions are diminishing and deserved Christmas holidays are just around the corner.